JMLX42/cocorico/doc/Localization.md

 ## Submitting your work

-When you're all set and all your pages are exported, you can create a new GIT branch, add your files to repository and commit them.
+When you're all set and all your pages are exported, you can create a new GIT branch, add your files to the repository and commit them.
 Here is an example to commit and push new pages for the "es-ES" (Spanish) locale:

 ```shell
 git checkout -b localization/es-ES